CODEWITHRahulroy/My-Alarm-Clock/README.md

 # MyAlarmApp
 **Developed by Rahul Roy**
+## Check the master branch for the code

 ## Aim of the Project
 The aim of the **MyAlarmApp** is to provide users with a functional and engaging alarm application for Android devices.
 Below are the key objectives: